edgedb/edgedb-python/docs/api/asyncio_con.rst

     .. py:method:: retry()

-        Create a :py:class:`AsyncIORetry` object.
-This is a way to make reliable transactions.
-See
+        Open a retriable transaction loop.

+        This is the preferred method of initiating and running a database transaction in a robust fashion.
+The `retry()` transaction loop will attempt to re-execute the transaction loop body if a transient error occurs, such as a network error or a transaction serialization error.

+        Returns an instance of :py:class:`AsyncIORetry`.

-        :ref:`edgedb-python-asyncio-api-transaction` for more info.
+        See :ref:`edgedb-python-asyncio-api-transaction` for more details.

         Example: